Where to Tap

 1. Make sure your sugar bush is healthy

 Healthy sugar bushes that are located on fertile soil and are managed using good forestry practices can generally sustain larger diameter tap holes, assuming that tapping guidelines are followed.
 Here, new sapwood will accumulate each summer to ensure there will always be an adequate tapping area on the trunk for maple syrup production.
-Click here for more on tree health.
+See “Tree Health” for more information.

 A horizontal cross-section of a maple tree, with dark brown radiating from the centre.
 There is a thick layer of paler, untapped sapwood around the perimeter.